pbirkle/Homelab-Tools/storage/README.md

 ```

 #### REST-Server
 Restic offers an [REST-Server](https://github.com/restic/rest-server) to back up your data to a remote server.
 As restic has performance issues while backing up files through a network share (e.g. samba) this REST-Server can be used to provide a fast remote backup destination.

+[docker-compose.yml](./restic-rest-server/docker-compose.yml) represents an example for the configuration of a restic rest server with activated prometheus metrics endpoint.